 ActionAid in Ghana

-ActionAid began operating in Ghana in 1990 and now works with more than One Million (1,000,000) people living in 279 communities in the Upper East, Upper West, Northern, Brong Ahafo, Volta and Greater Accra regions.
+ActionAid began operating in Ghana in 1990 and now works with more than two million people living in poverty in the Upper East, Upper West, Northern, Brong Ahafo, Volta and Greater Accra regions.

 ActionAid Ghana supports the basic needs and rights of the poor.
 We do not impose solutions but work with communities to strengthen their own efforts, making the most of their knowledge and experience, to improve their access to services.
 We also work with government, community groups, partners and others to make policies that enhance the qualtity of life or change policies and practices that affect their lives negatively.